The role of cohomology in quantum computation with magic states: Background

 \section{Background}

-In this section we review the necessary background material, namely the Pauli and the Clifford group, quantum compuation with magic states, Wigner functions and the Stratonovich-Weyl criteria, and cohomology.
+In this section we review the necessary background material, namely the Pauli and the Clifford group, quantum computation with magic states (QCM), Wigner functions and the Stratonovich-Weyl criteria, and cohomology.
+QCM is the computational model of interest for this paper, Clifford gates and Pauli measurements are the operational primitives thereof, and suitably defined Wigner functions serve as indicators or quantumness.
+Finally, cohomological properties determine whether the `suitable' Wigner functions {\em{can}} be defined.

 We also review two types of proofs for the contextuality of quantum mechanics, namely parity-based and symmetry-based contextuality proofs.
-The latter are not necessary to understand our main results, Theorems~\ref{C1b-cov}--\ref{PosReven}; but they are based on the same cohomological structures, and thus connect the present discussion to a broader picture.
+While they are not necessary to understand our main results, Theorems~\ref{C1b-cov}--\ref{PosReven}; they are based on the same cohomological structures, and thus connect the present discussion to the broader picture.